semacu/2022-intro-command-line/README.md

 ### Overview

-Within the **Data Science for Bioinformatics** block, we are introducing the command line, which is a popular and important tool essential for bioinformatics and driven the data-driven approach of answering research questions, .
-Knowledge gained from this practical can be applied and transferred to different research domains.
+Within the **Data Science for Bioinformatics** block, we are introducing the command line, which is a popular and important tool essential for bioinformatics.
+As part of a data-driven approach to answering research questions, the knowledge gained from this practical can be applied and transferred to different research domains.

+Using the command line interface (also known as *bash*), we will demonstrate the basic structure of the UNIX operating system and how we can interact with it using a basic set of commands.
+Applying this, we will learn how to navigate the filesystem, manipulate text-based data e.g. DNA sequencing fastq files and structure a simple pipeline out of these commands.